The Basics of Page Layout Design (+25 Page Layout Design Ideas)

 6. Full-Screen Background Video

-A full-screen video background can also provide some pop to your homepage.
-In this example, users can view different bits of information about the production company by clicking on the tabs on the right, left, top, and bottom of the page.
+A full-screen video background can inject some POP into your homepage.
+In this example from Pinkanova, users can view different bits of information about the production company by clicking on the tabs on the right, left, top, and bottom of the page.

 The best full-screen video backgrounds are the ones that seem to loop continuously without drawing attention to themselves.
-For example, the stop-motion video in the example above seems to run endlessly without having to manually reboot the video or watch an awkward filmmaking cut that sends you from the end back to the beginning.
+For example, the video in the example runs endlessly without having to manually reboot the video or watch an awkward filmmaking cut that sends you from the end back to the beginning.

 7. Grid Breaking